gqueirozc/WordMakerApp/README.md

 - The first one is a 'Windows Form App' made with .NET Framework 4.7.2 that serves as a 'Dashboard' with CRUD commands and visualization that connects with a PostgreSQL database online.
 Its executable will also be in the folder.

-- The second solution is an API that fetches information from the database and updates it if necessary, this API is used for communication with the mobile application.
+- The second solution is a Web API made with .NET 6.0 that fetches information from the database and updates it if necessary, this API is used for communication with the mobile application.

 ## MobileApplication